“My spouse is joining me in the business.”

 Here are a few tools, exercises, and things to consider when joining forces in business:

-There are two great books for all couples to read whether you are in business together or not which will help you better communicate and appreciate each others' differences.
+- There are two great books for all couples to read whether you are in business together or not which will help you better communicate and appreciate each others’ differences.
 5 Languages of Love by Gary Chapman and His Needs Her Needs by Willard Harley.
+Another excellent book is Rocket Fuel by Gino Wickman and Mark Winters.

 Being in business with your spouse can be a blessing when it works!